picolibc/picolibc/doc/printf.md

    64-bit floats ensures that passing the output back to scanf will exactly re-create the original value.

+ * `-Datomic-ungetc=true` This option, which is enabled by default, controls whether getc/ungetc use atomic instruction sequences to make them re-entrant.
+Without this option, multiple threads using getc and ungetc may corrupt the state of the input buffer.

 For even more printf and scanf functionality, picolibc can be compiled with the original newlib stdio code.
 That greatly increases the code and data sizes of the library, including adding a requirement for heap